Running Injury Prevention & Recovery: What Every Runner Should Know

 Illustration showing common leg injury areas in running.

-• Warm Up and Stretch: Properly warming up and dynamic stretching can prepare muscles and prevent strain.
+Warm Up and Stretch: Begin every run with a light warm-up and dynamic stretching to prepare muscles and joints.

 Runner stretching calves before a workout